-Health benefits of dancing
+Health benefits of sport

-Dancing can be a way to stay fit for people of all ages, shapes and sizes.
+Sport can be a way to stay fit for people of all ages, shapes and sizes.
 It has a wide range of physical and mental benefits including:

 - improved condition of your heart and lungs